 - Take a hot bath when you’re feeling stressed out.

 - Keep your apartment clean and your laundry folded.

-6. Try not to isolate yourself from others.
+5. Try not to isolate yourself from others

-Many people like living alone because it is quiet and drama-free.
-However, if you’ve had a tough go in relationships, you might also fall into the tendency of isolating yourself.
-Make a concerted effort to socialize weekly if possible.
+Many people like living alone because it is quiet and drama-free, but isolating yourself from others is also very easy, especially in these WFH days.
+Make a concerted effort to socialize weekly.
 As much as you need to be self-reliant, you also need to be able to depend on people and have a social circle that cares for you and loves you.
-Living alone will be filled with a lot less heartache if you continue to connect with people outside of the home.
+Living alone will be filled with much less heartache if you continue connecting with people outside the home.

 Neighbors can either make or break a living experience, especially if you’re living in a city or an apartment complex.
-Be kind when you first move in and make an effort to get to know your neighbors.
-They might not become your best friends, but they may be someone you can call for a stick of butter or when the pipes are leaky, and you need some immediate assistance.
+Be kind when you first move in, and make an effort to get to know your neighbors.
+They might not become your best friends, but they may be someone you can call for a stick of butter or when the pipes are leaky and you need some immediate assistance.
 Kindness goes both ways though, so think twice before playing your favorite music late into the night.

 Think about some positive things you’ll gain from living alone.
-If everything seems grim now, try to find at least one silver lining.
-This perk could be as simple as being able to watch a guilty pleasure TV show that your family or spouse previously hated.
+If everything seems stressful now, try to find at least one silver lining.
+This could be as simple as watching a guilty pleasure TV show that your family or spouse previously hated.
 You might have a newfound appreciation for your privacy and the ability to treat yourself however you want without any outside judgment.
 You can even skip the dishes for a night or two.
 Create a home you absolutely love when you live alone, and eventually, the time might come when you want to share it with someone.
 And if not, that’s okay too.